brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 push the overlying rock skyward, the entire stack moves together.
-To push the North Rim a thousand feet higher, you have to push every one of its strata higher too, Tapeats included.
+To push the North Rim a thousand feet higher, you have to push every one of its strata higher, too, Tapeats included.
-But the hiker never thought this through, and so his picture of the Canyon suffered from a basic contradiction.
+But the hiker never thought this through, so his picture of the Canyon suffered from a basic contradiction.

 The NKT performs quite a feat.
-By combining the extra elevation necessary to reach the Tapeats with the particularly shallow grade of BA Canyon — limiting hikers to a miserly 250ft of elevation gain per mile — the NK manages to deliver twice as many miles as the SK without spending any more time in the horizontal strata than the trails on the South Rim.
+By combining the extra elevation necessary to reach the Tapeats with the particularly shallow grade of BA Canyon — which limits hikers to a miserly 250ft of elevation gain per mile — the NK manages to deliver twice as many miles as the SK without spending any more time in the horizontal strata than the trails on the South Rim.